 On April 1st, 2014, Haiti became a participatory nation to the Hague Convention on Intercountry Adoption.
-Haitian adoptions under the new law and policies are expected to take between 12 and 18 months from dossier submission to the Haitian government to homecoming once the new procedures are fully implemented.
+Haitian adoptions under the new law and policies generally take between 12 and 18 months from referral to homecoming.

-Due to delays with implementing the new procedures, families are likely to experience a wait of several months to a year for the referral of a child, particularly if they request to adopt a single child age two years or younger.
+Due to delays with implementing the new procedures, families are likely to experience a wait of several months or more for the referral of a child, particularly if they request to adopt a single child age two years or younger.

-Referral and Adoption Process: Non-special needs adoptions referrals in Haiti are to be by a committee that is scheduled to be formed in early 2015.
+Referral and Adoption Process: Non-special needs adoptions referrals in Haiti are to be made by committee.
 Families can be referred to a child who is legally free for adoption residing in any orphanage in Haiti that has been licensed to perform adoptions.

-A separate procedure will be used to identify suitable families for children who are designated as 'hard to place' by the Central Authority.
+A separate procedure will be used to identify suitable families for children who are identifed as 'hard to place' by the Central Authority.
 The Haitian legal definition is as follows:

 Special needs children: